Peloton's Business Is as Busted as Its Bike Seats

 On Wednesday morning, Peloton’s stock price plummeted by as much as 20 percent and was on track to close at a record low for the company.

-Peloton did not immediately return Gizmodo’s request for comment on the recall.

-Peloton issued the recall in May, announcing that the post that connects the seat to the body of PL-01 model bikes will snap off when customers peddle too hard.
+Peloton issued the recall in May, announcing that the post that connects the seat to the body of PL-01 model bikes will snap off when customers pedal too hard.
 The company said it received 35 reports of bike seats completely snapping off, while the Consumer Protection Safety Commission reported 13 accounts of customers receiving injuries spanning from lacerations to fractured wrists from falling off the bike.
 The PL-01 is the company’s original model that put it on the map, having been sold from 2018 to 2023.

 This is not the first recall that has plagued Peloton.
 The fitness company previously, and infamously, recalled both its Tread and Tread+ treadmills, the latter of which was involved in the death of a 6-year-old boy who got pulled underneath the device.
 Earlier this year, Peloton agreed to pay a $19 million penalty in a civil case settlement with the Consumer Products Safety Commission over the treadmill recall.